MetaStark/vision-IoS/00_CONSTITUTION/ADR-012_2026_PRODUCTION_Economic Safety Architecture.md

 On breach:

-Worker aborts the call
+Worker aborts the call before sending it to the provider.

-System degrades to STUB_MODE
+Worker immediately degrades to STUB_MODE for the relevant scope (task/agent/global).

-VEGA issues governance violation event
+VEGA emits a governance violation event (Class B or Class A depending on impact) under ADR-002.

-LIVE mode locked until LARS explicitly reactivates
+LIVE mode remains locked until LARS (or delegated SMF under ADR-003) explicitly reauthorizes via a gated configuration change.

 4.3 Execution Governance Layer

-Prevents runaway reasoning and compute overload:
+Purpose: Bound reasoning depth, latency and token growth, preventing “infinite thought spirals”.

+Default execution ceilings:

 Configuration	Default
 max_llm_steps_per_task	3
-max_total_latency_ms	3000ms
+max_total_latency_ms	3000 ms
-max_total_tokens_generated	provider-specific
-abort_on_overrun	True
+max_total_tokens_generated	provider-specific (canonical config) abort_on_overrun	True

-Protects against:
+This layer protects against:

-recursive LLM loops
+Recursive or cyclic LLM loops

-excessive chain-of-thought expansion
+Excessive chain-of-thought expansion that does not change state

-degraded Worker performance
+Worker performance degradation and queue starvation

-unbounded latency accumulation
+Unbounded latency that can distort VEGA’s timing assumptions during reconciliation

+Any overrun:

+Triggers a controlled abort with deterministic error envelope (per ADR-011 quality gates).

+Produces a violation event visible to VEGA and LINE (SRE).

+Can be used as input to discrepancy scoring if it leads to output divergence.

 5. Data Model (Database Specification)

-New tables under the vega schema:
+All Economic Safety tables live under the vega schema, enforcing that governance, not agents, owns economic controls.

+New canonical tables:

 vega.llm_rate_limits

+Per-agent and global rate ceilings.

+Key fields: agent_id, provider, max_per_minute, max_per_execution, global_daily_limit, source_adr, created_at.

 vega.llm_cost_limits

+Per-agent, per-task and global monetary ceilings.

+Key fields: agent_id, provider, max_daily_cost, max_cost_per_task, max_cost_per_agent_per_day, currency, source_adr, created_at.

 vega.llm_usage_log

+Canonical usage ledger for all LLM calls.

+Key fields: usage_id, agent_id, task_id, provider, tokens_in, tokens_out, cost_usd, latency_ms, timestamp, mode (LIVE/STUB), signature.

 vega.llm_violation_events

+Governance log for rate, cost, and execution violations; hash-chained under ADR-011.

-Key fields include:
+Key fields:

+violation_id

 agent_id

 provider

-tokens_in

-tokens_out

-cost_usd
+violation_type (RATE, COST, EXECUTION)

+governance_action (NONE, WARN, SUSPEND_RECOMMENDATION, SWITCH_TO_STUB)

+details (JSONB – full evidence bundle)

+discrepancy_score (if relevant; see ADR-010)

+hash_prev, hash_self (for hash-chain)

 timestamp

-violation_type

-governance_action (NONE, WARN, SUSPEND, SWITCH_TO_STUB)

-All violation events are anchored into the hash-chain per ADR-011.
+All violation events are anchored into the hash-chain and become part of the Production Fortress evidence base.

 6. Quality Gates

-ADR-012 introduces:

-QG-F6: Economic Safety Gate
+ADR-012 introduces QG-F6: Economic Safety Gate, extending the Fortress quality gate suite defined in ADR-011.

 Gate	Description	Pass Requirement
-QG-F6	Economic Safety	No rate, cost, or execution breaches in the last 24 hours
+QG-F6	Economic Safety	No rate, cost, or execution breaches in last 24 hours and all safety tables consistent with configuration hashes

 QG-F6 is mandatory before:

-enabling LIVE mode

-enabling FINN reasoning loops

-running any production strategy

-enabling DeepSeek live research

-7. Implementation Plan
-Phase 1 — Rate Governance

-Rate limit enforcement and persistent logging.

-Phase 2 — Cost Governance

-Cost estimation, ceiling enforcement, daily aggregation.

-Phase 3 — Execution Governance

-Execution ceilings, latency control, abort logic.

-Phase 4 — Governance Integration

-VEGA attestation

-LARS approval flows

-hash-chain event creation

-Phase 5 — Test Suite (10–15 tests)

-Covers:

-rate-limit violations

-cost-breach behavior

-pipeline abort logic

-STUB fallback transitions

-deterministic error envelopes

-governance event creation
+Enabling LIVE mode for any provider or agent

+Enabling FINN’s autonomous reasoning loops in production

+Running any production trading or strategy pipeline that depends on LLM outputs

+Enabling DeepSeek live research in FINN or research agents

+Failure of QG-F6 automatically:

+Locks the system into STUB_MODE for all LLM calls

+Flags a Class B or Class A governance event under ADR-002, depending on the severity and impact.

+7. Implementation Plan (CODE / STIG / LINE)

+This section defines what must be done – not how to write the code – so CODE can implement against the existing architecture on the local Supabase/Postgres instance (127.0.0.1:54322/postgres) as already defined in .env.

+Phase 1 – Rate Governance

+Owner: STIG (design), CODE (implementation), VEGA (validation)

+Retrieve existing rate-limit logic from the current FHQ-IoS / WorkerEngine codebase (Economic Safety / LLM guard modules).

+Refactor configuration so that all limits are read from vega.llm_rate_limits instead of hard-coded values.

+Ensure Worker pipeline uses the canonical DSN (Supabase instance at 127.0.0.1:54322) for all reads/writes.

+Add persistent logging into vega.llm_usage_log for every LLM call – regardless of success or violation.

+On violation, insert into vega.llm_violation_events and switch the relevant scope to STUB_MODE.

+Phase 2 – Cost Governance

+Owner: STIG, CODE, VEGA

+Extend WorkerEngine’s LLM binding layer (per ADR-007) to compute estimated cost for every planned call using provider-specific config.

+Before dispatch, compare projected cost against vega.llm_cost_limits for:

+this task

+this agent (today)

+global daily cost.

+Abort non-compliant calls deterministically and emit violation events with full evidence (usage, limits, config hash).

+Ensure all cost data is written into vega.llm_usage_log and can be aggregated for daily/weekly reporting.

+Phase 3 – Execution Governance

+Owner: CODE, LINE

+Implement step-count, latency and token ceilings inside the Worker pipeline.

+Ensure abort conditions are deterministic and produce standard error envelopes suitable for Fortress tests.

+Log all overruns as EXECUTION violations in vega.llm_violation_events.

+Phase 4 – Governance Integration (VEGA / LARS)

+Owner: VEGA, LARS

+Integrate violation events into VEGA’s reconciliation and discrepancy scoring logic per ADR-010 (e.g. high frequency of violations impacts integrity classification).

+Ensure VEGA can classify violations as NORMAL / WARNING / CATASTROPHIC and, for catastrophic cases, issue SUSPEND_RECOMMENDATION to LARS under ADR-009 (dual-approval suspension).

+Require explicit LARS approval to re-enable LIVE mode after a lock, recorded as a governance event with hash-chain evidence.

+Phase 5 – Test Suite (10–15 Fortress-Grade Tests)

+Owner: CODE, VEGA (attestation)

+Minimum coverage:

+Rate-limit violations at agent level, pipeline level, and global level

+Cost breaches per task, per agent, and global

+Execution overrun scenarios (steps, latency, tokens)

+STUB_MODE fallback and recovery flows

+Deterministic error envelopes suitable for ADR-011 Fortress checks

+Correct creation, hashing, and linkage of vega.llm_violation_events rows

+A successful full run must produce a VEGA-signed attestation under ADR-011 and be stored as Fortress proof.

 8. Consequences
 Positive

-Predictable, bounded operating cost
+Predictable, bounded operating cost for all LLM usage.

-Safe activation of LIVE mode
+Safe activation of LIVE mode without compromising constitutional guarantees.

-Preservation of ADR-011 governance guarantees
+Preservation of ADR-011 Production Fortress integrity in real-world operation.

-Protection against runaway reasoning
+Strong protection against runaway reasoning, loops, and resource exhaustion.

-Stable research environment for FINN
+Stable and controlled environment for FINN’s research and strategy evaluation.

 Negative

-Strict ceilings may throttle workflows
+Strict ceilings may throttle some workflows until limits are tuned with empirical data.

-Budgets may require manual tuning

-Slightly increased Worker complexity
+Budgets and limits require ongoing governance rather than one-off configuration.

+Worker complexity increases due to safety checks and additional logging.

 Risks Mitigated

-runaway LLM API costs
+Runaway LLM API costs and unexpected billing events.

-governance bypass
+Governance bypass via resource exhaustion or starvation.

-external provider instability
+External provider instability translating into systemic instability.

-unpredictable failure modes

-unbounded token generation
+Unpredictable failure modes from unbounded loops or token usage.

+Hidden drift between perceived and actual economic exposure.

 9. Status

 PRODUCTION

-All future LIVE-mode operations must comply with ADR-012.
+ADR-012 is binding for all future LIVE-mode operations.

-QG-F6 is required before API key activation.
+QG-F6 Economic Safety Gate is required before any API key activation or production strategy using LLM output.

+Any attempt to bypass this architecture constitutes a Class A governance event under ADR-002 and must be escalated immediately to VEGA and CEO.